MISTLab/of-obstacledetection/README.md

 ### Dependencies and Installation ###

 The software has been tested on *Ubuntu* 18.04 and *Mac OS X* 10.14.6 using *Unity* 2019.2.x and *Python* 3.6.
-See `requirements.txt` for a complete list of the required *Python* libraries and use the following command to install those:
+See `requirements.txt` for a complete list of the required *Python* libraries and use the following command to install them:
 ```
 $ pip install -r requirements.txt
 ```